Access4Learning/sif3-framework-dotnet/README.md

 - _***Backward Incompatibility***_ Deprecated the IPersistable interface for the IHasUniqueIdentitifer interface from the Tardigrade.Framework NuGet package.
 - Created a new project to hold ASP.NET (.NET Framework) specific code - Sif.Framework.AspNet.
 Moved all ASP.NET specific code from the Sif.Framework project to this new project.
 - Created a new project to NHibernate specific code - Sif.Framework.NHibernate.
 Moved all NHIbernate specific code from the Sif.Framework project to this new project.
 - _***Backward Incompatibility***_ Updated the EnvironmentsController.cs class from the Sif.Framework.EnvironmentProvider project to reference the Sif.Framework.AspNet project.
-The constructor now accepts an IEnvironmentServicer interface rather then constructing it's own.
+The constructor now accepts an IEnvironmentService interface rather then constructing it's own.
+- _***Backward Incompatibility***_ Updated all Controllers/Providers so that services are passed to the constructor as opposed to instantiated by the Controller/Provider.
 - _***Backward Incompatibility***_ Added .NET 6 as a Target Framework to the Sif.Framework project.
 - _***Backward Incompatibility***_ Removed .NET Framework 4.6.1 as a Target Framework from all SDK-style library projects.
 - _***Backward Incompatibility***_ Upgraded all ASP.NET Web API, Demo and Unit Test projects from .NET Framework 4.6.1 to 4.7.2.
 - Created a new Environment Provider project for ASP.NET Core - Sif.Framework.AspNetCore.EnvironmentProvider.
 -  Updated the following service class constructors to add appropriate repository interfaces:
    - ApplicationRegisterService
+   - EnvironmentRegisterService
+   - EnvironmentService
 - Updated third-party NuGet packages.
 - General code clean-up.